by Justin Williams

 I was not.

-”I am as strong as twenty of them,” I said. ”We can fight them off.
-Escape.
-Start a new life somewhere else.”
+”I am as strong as twenty,” I said. ”We can fight them off.
+We can escape to a new life somewhere else.”

-”If I could reason with them, if I could save them from themselves…” He squeezed his eyes and shook his head, as if remembering a nightmare. ”There are some things I can’t explain.
-It would only fuel their fires.”
+”If I could reason with them, if I could save them from themselves…” He squeezed his eyes and shook his head, as if remembering a nightmare. ”But to try and explain would only fuel their fires.”

-I grabbed his arm and pulled. ”There must be something—”
+I grabbed his arm. ”There must be something—”

 He pulled away.

-”I can’t flee the Fates.”
-He turned to me, putting a skeletal hand on my shoulder. ”It’s my fate, though, not yours.
-I want you to run.”
+”I am weak.
+Weary.
+I can’t flee the Fates.
+But perhaps even in the grave, all is not lost.”
+He turned to me, putting a skeletal hand on my shoulder. ”It’s my fate, but not yours.
+I want you to flee.”

 I could say nothing.

-”I’ve been selfish keeping you here.
-There is so much good you could do in this world.”
+”I’ve been selfish keeping you.
+You could do so much good in this world.”

 Shadows shifted across the faces of the mob as if darkness itself engulfed them.
-The flames of their torches raged in the night.
+The flames of their torches licked at the night.

 The Clockmaker spoke again. ”You will be my legacy, Bot.
 Go and do good in the world.
-And to these men, be merciful.
+And to these men be merciful.
 They act only from fear.”
-There was a slight break in his voice, and I knew he was afraid as well.
+There was a break in his voice, and I knew he was afraid as well.
+“Lord help their poor souls.”

 The mob stepped into the light of our porch lanterns.

-”Judgement has come, Cole.”
-Morris led the crowd, a coiled rope hanging from his hand.
+”Judgement has come, Edgar Perry.”
+Reynolds led the mob, a coiled rope hanging from his hand.

-Alma appeared from the shadows and pushed her way to the front of the crowd. ”This has gone too far, Morris.”
+“This has gone too far, Reynolds.”
+Alma appeared from the shadows and pushed her way to the front of the crowd.

 Wilken came around and reached for Alma, but she jumped away.
 She rushed to the porch steps and stood, blocking the path to the Clockmaker.

 ”I have all the right I need.
-God-given right.”
+God’s right.”

-”And the Ministers approve?
+”And the Saints approve?
 You can’t just kill a man.”

-”I am Protector of this village.”
-He rubbed at the fresh wound on his neck. ”I could put you to death for what you’ve done.
+”I am Protector.”
+He growled, rubbing at the fresh wound on his neck. ”I could put you to death for what you’ve done.
 Tonight, though, I have a greater evil to execute.”

-Alma stepped toward Morris, but the Clockmaker pulled her back.
+Alma stepped toward Reynolds, but the Clockmaker pulled her back.

-”This is how it has to be,” he said. ”You’ll never know how much I wished it were different.”
-He kissed her, his lips lingering on hers, her cheeks aflame. ”Keep her safe, Bot.”
+”This is how it has to be,” he said. ”You’ll never know how much I wished it could be different.”
+He kissed her then, his lips lingering on hers, her cheeks aflame. ”Keep her safe, Bot.”
 It was the last time I heard his gentle, soothing timbre.

 The Clockmaker guided Alma to the side, then stepped softly through the doorway.
 I pulled him back.

-”Please,” I said, sadness spreading through my circuits.
+”Please,” I said, replicated sadness spreading through my circuits.

 He tried to pull away.